 Assigns problems for independent study incorporating previous instruction and supervised by the instructor.
+May be repeated for credit.
+Variable hours.

 Humanities

 HUM 246 Creative Thinking (3 credits)

 Examines, analyzes, and develops creative and critical thinking processes with individual and group applications to solve business, scientific, social, environmental, and other practical problems.
 The assignments in this course require college-level reading, analysis of scholarly studies, and coherent communication through properly cited and formatted written reports.
 Lecture 3 hours per week.